TaRL Africa Managing Director

 - Learn and improve.
 We are crafting an ambitious research and learning agenda to explore how to adapt the TaRL approach in a portfolio of countries and settings such that it can be cost-effectively scaled across the continent.

-The inaugural TaRL Africa Managing Director will report to the TaRL Africa Board.
-The position will be based in Accra, Johannesburg or Nairobi, a decision which is currently being finalised.
-She or he will lead and grow the TaRL Africa Initiative.
-The Managing Director will be passionate about people, partners, evidence, and shifting education systems to deliver on “learning for all”.
-She or he will be respectful of, and adaptable to different cultures and contexts, excited to build a diverse team, and create a new organisational culture spanning multiple countries.
+The inaugural TaRL Africa Managing Director will lead and grow the TaRL Africa Initiative.
+The incumbent will be passionate about people, partners, evidence, and shifting education systems to deliver on “learning for all”.
+S/he will be respectful of, and adaptable to different cultures and contexts, excited to build a diverse team, and create a new organisational culture spanning multiple countries.
 The Managing Director will work with existing staff from J-PAL and Pratham already staffing the TaRL Africa Team.

 - Build TaRL Africa as an organisation which is effectively communicating and functioning as one team across 4 or more countries.